-Clinical Mental Health Counseling Practicum and Internship Content

-The clinical counseling Practicum and Internship are courses that focus on the application of knowledge and skills applicable to community counseling.
+Clinical Mental Health Counseling Practicum and Internship Content of knowledge and skills applicable to community counseling.
 Practicum experiences, as defined by CACREP, are supervised community experiences in which the student develops basic counseling skills and integrates professional knowledge.
 The Internship experience, as defined by CACREP, is a post-practicum, supervised capstone clinical experience in which the student refines and enhances basic counseling knowledge and skills, and integrates and authenticates professional knowledge and skills appropriate to the student's program.